Department of Biology and Chemistry

 103 Lappin HallMorehead, KY 40351Phone: 606-783-2945Fax: email@example.com

-The Department of Biology & Chemistry showcases what is best about career preparation in biology and chemistry.
-The programs and facilities are recognized throughout the state for excellence in preparing students to become successful professionals in their chosen field.
-Faculty members are committed to providing outstanding instruction and advising.
-Students are not only successful in gaining entrance to professional and graduate schools, they excel in them.
-As a student, you will develop skills and scientific insights in lecture and laboratory facilities that utilize modern technologies and provide hands-on experiences in nearly every course.
+The Department of Biology and Chemistry showcases what is best about career preparation in biology and chemistry.
+Our programs and facilities are recognized throughout the state for excellence in preparing you to become a successful professional in your chosen field.
+Faculty members are committed to providing outstanding instruction and advising, offering personal attention and hands-on learning opportunities.
+Students are not only successful in professional and graduate schools, they excel in them.
+As a student, you will develop practical skills and gain scientific insights in lecture and laboratory facilities that utilize modern technologies and provide hands-on experiences in nearly every course.